ypinhsuan/tp/docs/UserGuide.md

 **Format**: `list`

 For example:
-* After finding the class CS2103T and student Alex, you wish to view all your students and classes.
+1. After finding the class CS2103T and student Alex, you wish to view all your students and classes.

-Hence, you can type in the command `list` and and press <kbd>Enter</kbd>.
+1. You can type in the command `list` and and press <kbd>Enter</kbd>.

   ![List before](images/ugimages/ListBefore.png)

-* Now you can see all your students and classes.
+1. Now you can see all your students and classes.

   ![List after](images/ugimages/ListAfter.png)